lerni/bit-deepl-translation/README.md

 ...
 ```
 ## Task
 There is `BenkIT\DeepLTranslation\Tasks\CopyTranslationTask` to localize & translate all objects to a given language but be careful, it's not tested well and may not work as expected.
-Parameters `confirmLocalize` & `confirmTranslate` need to be set to `true` to actually do something.
+Parameters `confirmLocalize` & `confirmTranslate` need to be set to `true` to actually do something and target locales must first be added via `/admin/locales`.

 ## License
 See [License](LICENSE)